excellalabs/docker-workshop-2/README.md

 We will set up Kubernetes and use it to deploy instead of Docker directly.

+General concepts:

+    - Wrap containers with configuration for orchestration management.
+(ECS has task definition, Kubernetes has spec, Swarm uses additions to Compose).
+    - Wrap containers with extra layer(s) for additional services such as self-healing, logging, deployment management, etc.

 #### Set up a Kubernetes cluster

 The servers have the Docker and Kubernetes tools installed but Kubernetes is not initialized.